 Hearing is the process of sound travelling through your child's ears, but it's actually their brain that interprets what they hear.
 Providing their brain with the stimulation it needs at an early age can enable them to achieve their best speech, language and social skills.1

 The power of language

 Babies and children learn to talk by listening to their parents and the world around them.
 When infants babble, it's part of their language development; they're experimenting with communication and mimicking the words they hear.

 Hearing is essential to their language development6, which affects how they interact with others and how they perform at school.

 The earlier you treat hearing loss, the better chance your child will have to develop language equivalent to a normal-hearing child.
 Children who received cochlear implants at six months old display stronger language skills compared to those treated when they were two years old.3

 Hearing at school

-Taking care of your child's hearing loss early gives them the best chance to attend mainstream schools and thrive alongside their hearing peers.
+Treating your child's hearing loss early may help them thrive at mainstream schools alongside their peers.3

 Your hearing health professional will recommend the best options to treat your child's hearing loss.
 They can also point you to support groups and resources to help you and your family.